Version 0.9.9

 - Bug where “skip to opinions” link would prompt unnecessary reflow

-- Bug where starting page number for a navigated-to case would sometimes wrongly be set to first page number of navigated-from case
+- Bug where starting page number for a navigated-to case would sometimes wrongly be set to first page number

 Thanks to everyone who has supported the project or offered feedback, and especially to Chad Weider for extensive advice and help optimizing the code for